AdamMYoung/checkout-test/README.md

 For production applications, implementing Sentry on the back-end would provide much better tracing of issues across FE and BE.

-Two additional pipeline action have been added to align with best practices.
+Static code analysis has also been added to align with best practices.

--   Dependabot: Raises PRs for updated packages.
--   Static Code Analysis: Highlights code security issues on every branch and commit.

 ## Structure